jacopotarantino/WordPress-Cross-Domain-Plugin/Readme.md

 ## License

-The WordPress Cross-Domain AJAX GUI is licensed under the GPL v3 or later.
+The WordPress Cross-Domain AJAX GUI is licensed under the Creative Commons Attribution 3.0 Unported License.

-> This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+> This program is free software; you can redistribute it and/or modify it under the terms of the license.
+Any version of this software including modified and commercial versions must give credit to Jacopo Tarantino for the original software.

 > This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-> You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 ## Changelog

+### 2 (17 January 2013)

+* Moved to Creative Commons Attribution 3.0 Unported License

 ### 1.0 (13 January 2013)